 The program for the doctoral degree must be completed within seven years from the time a student is classified as a doctoral student.

 ***Refer to the Academic Calendar for All Deadlines****

-Summary of ProcedureS for Doctoral Students in Communication Sciences and Disorders
+Summary of Procedures for Doctoral Students in Communication Sciences and Disorders

 - Student applies and is admitted with a major professor identified.
-The major professor can change but the goal is for the student to have a major professor at all time through the doctoral program.
+The major professor can change but the goal is for the student to have a major professor at all times through the doctoral program.

-- Student takes courses with guidance from major professor until all course requirements are completed.
+- Student takes courses with guidance from a major professor until all course requirements are completed.
 Through these courses, a student should identify and ask two other members of the faculty to serve as the student’s committee.
 Through these courses, a student may also identify a minor of study and complete courses for the minor.

-- Student, with the major professor chooses General Examination Committee and consults with the members.
+- Student, with the major professor, chooses General Examination Committee and consults with the members.